 For more important issues such as insurance, retirement planning, plumbing, or even visits to the doctor or dentist, I am much more likely to turn to Google.
 Even if have a trusted service provider in mind, I use a search engine such as Google to find addresses, listings and reviews.

 Facebook and Twitter are for browsing and entertainment, and search engines are for finding information and solving problems.
 The idea makes sense, and our experience in the internet marketing industry confirms it.

 The Search Engine Marketing Difference

-With pay-per-click (PPC) ads on Google Adwords, we can target your customers just as well as Facebook can, and your ads can show up on search results pages at just the moment searchers need your services.
+With pay-per-click (PPCPay-per-click ads incur charges whenever users click on them, and their cost is determined during a bidding process.
+In Google Adwords, for example, these ads show up when users search for relevant keyword phrases.) ads on Google AdwordsGoogle’s paid ads program for display and PPC (pay per click) advertising., we can target your customers just as well as Facebook can, and your ads can show up on search results page at just the moment searchers need your services.
 Retargeting those interested customers is easy when you choose campaigns that use the massive Google Display network.
 That way, you can make sure prospects see your business almost anywhere they go online, and even within apps.

 In a nutshell, Facebook creates intent among potential customers by keeping your name in their feed and on their minds.
 Google fulfills customer’s intentions instead by answering questions and helping them find precisely what they need.

 Some of our clients choose to go with only our organic search engine optimization (SEO) services, and others opt for PPC alone.
 However, we have seen great success when they use PPC and SEO together.
 SEO takes time, and PPC can make up the difference by making sure your name gets on the front page of search results.